 Like any singular symptom, there are numerous possible causes.
 There’s more than one way to get a headache, and there’s more than one way to experience dizziness.

 In this article, we’ll try our best to address the entire spectrum of imbalance sources.
-And put you in the right direction to get help at the end.
+And by the end, give you a direction to take so you're no longer left wondering "Why Am I Dizzy?"

 First, you must understand where our balance originates because then you can isolate what is contributing to the problems.
 For instance, you wouldn’t blame your toenails for your dizziness.
 Although, I suppose if you didn’t cut them for a very long time it might throw off your steps.
 Yuck!